Saturday, December 21, 2024

 NEWS

-Cuban authorities update on damage caused by weather events
+Cuban authorities update the amount of damage caused by recent natural disasters

-Havana, Nov 14 (Prensa Latina) Cuban Minister of Economy and Planning Joaquín Alonso on Thursday updated on the damages caused by Hurricanes Oscar and Rafael in the provinces of Guantanamo, Artemisa, Mayabeque and Havana, and by the earthquakes that shook in Granma.
+Havana, Nov 14 (Prensa Latina) Cuban Minister of Economy and Planning Joaquín Alonso on Thursday updated on the damages caused by Hurricanes Oscar and Rafael in the provinces of Guantanamo, Artemisa, Mayabeque and Havana, and by the earthquakes that shook the southern coast of Granma.

 In a press conference, Alonso praised the response capacity in the recovery of the national power system, since the damages caused by both weather events were restored in less than 15 days.